yehia67/documentation/compass/0.1/how-to-guides/create-a-permissioned-iota-network.md

 **If you want to test your application in a permissioned IOTA network, you can run Compass.
 A permissioned IOTA network is one in which IRI nodes must gain permission before joining an IOTA network.
 All IRI nodes in a permissioned network must be set up to recognize Compass transactions as trusted milestones.**

-For this basic setup, you'll install both the IRI node and Compass on the same server or virtual machine.
+For this basic setup, you'll install an IRI node and Compass on the same server or virtual machine.
 You can also install an optional signing server for increased security.

 A signing server reduces the attack surface of Compass by moving sensitive operations to an external service.
 Compass interacts with the signing server through gRPC.